 The pulp consists of soft tissues that include blood vessels and nerves.
 When infected by bacteria, the pulp begins to die as the bacteria starts to multiply and spread.
 When this process continues, the tissues around the tooth become red and swollen making your tooth painful or worse, your face becoming swollen.
 This procedure involves removing the pulp and thereafter cleaning and sealing the tooth canal.

 The root canal treatment procedure is only necessary when it is clear that the pulp has been infected and damaged by bacteria.
-Your dentist can be able to establish the infection using dental X-rays to take the images of your teeth which will be used to identify any problems.
-The symptoms to look out for are: severe toothache during chewing or when applying pressure, prolonged sensitivity to either hot or cold temperatures, tooth discoloration, swelling and tenderness of the gums and a pimple that recurs on the gums.
+Your dentist will be able to establish the infection using dental X-rays to take the images of your teeth, which will be used to identify any problems.
+The symptoms to look out for are severe toothache during chewing or when applying pressure, prolonged sensitivity to either hot or cold temperatures, tooth discoloration, swelling and tenderness of the gums and a pimple that recurs on the gums.

 The very first step in this treatment is to have an x-ray to be able to see the root canals and confirm if the surrounding bone is infected.